 There is not a lot of information available about how many anal cancer thrivers develop radiation enteritis, although from our experience talking to thrivers, caretakers, and medical providers, a high proportion of thrivers who undergo radiation therapy will develop at least some of the symptoms mentioned above.

-In general, the recommended diet is bland and low-fiber.
+In general, the recommended diet is bland and low-fibre.
 One specific diet recommended is the BRAT (Bananas, Rice, Applesauce, Toast) diet.
 Ask your doctor about the specifics, and if this diet is right for you.
-Your doctor may be able to refer you to a dietitian specializing in gastrointestinal issues to look into options with you further.
+Your doctor may be able to refer you to a dietitian specialising in gastrointestinal issues to look into options with you further.